SoulSight/Stylus/README.md

 #### RDF Data Preparing & Loading

-> Currently, Stylus console only handles RDF data sets in NTriples format (support for other formats is coming soon).
+> Currently, Stylus console only handles RDF data sets in NTriples format.
 To configure the distributed Graph Engine cluster, please refer to [geconfig](https://www.graphengine.io/docs/manual/Utilities/geconfig.html) for more details.

 Switch to the location of Stylus executable console (compiled from `src/Stylus/Stylus.Tools.sln`), and run `Stylus.Console.exe`.
 Then execute these commands to prepare the data after setting up the paths: